 Address spiritual and existential concerns.

-Prehabilitation to reduce frailty in surgical patients: Patients with frailty has worse prognosis after surgeries than those without.
-Prehabilitation can be used to decrease length of hospital stay and fewer postsurgical complications.
-Wearable fitness tracking device is being investigated as a tool to implement prehabilitation.14
+Prehabilitation to reduce frailty in surgical patients.
+Patients with frailty have worse prognosis after surgeries than those without.
+Prehabilitation can be used to decrease length of hospital stay and fewer postsurgical complications though adherence and compliance to the program are often barriers.
+Home-based pre-operative exercise programs are under investigation19 and due to the Pandemic, Telehealth delivered prehabilitation programs that also incorporate nutritional and psychological counseling have been well received.20

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills